lorenzulrich/Sitegeist.LostInTranslation/README.md

       authenticationKey: '.........................'
 ```

-The translation of nodes can is configured via settings:
+The translation of nodes can be configured via settings:

 ```yaml
 Sitegeist: